Recovery is just a phone call away.

 Emotional Relapse

-In the emotional relapse stage, individuals are not actively thinking about using substances, but their emotional state is deteriorating.
+In the emotional relapse stage, individuals do not actively think about using substances, but their emotional state deteriorates.
 Signs of emotional relapse include:

-During this stage, individuals do not necessarily recognize that they are at risk of relapse, making it vital to engage in self-reflection and maintain healthy coping strategies to address emotional issues.
+During this stage, individuals may not recognize their risk of relapse.
+Engaging in self-reflection and maintaining healthy coping strategies is vital to address emotional issues.

 Mental Relapse